 - Difficult to pinpoint on a single tweet

-Like Buffer, Tweriod too analyses the best time to post a tweet.
+Like Buffer, Tweriod too analyses the best time to tweet.
 Though it cannot help you schedule a tweet, for scheduling, it asks you to move your tweets to Buffer

 Why you should use Tweroid: